hagenhaus/hagenhaus-com/en/hhdatalist/v0.0.2/reference/options/index.md

 });
 ```

-The caveat is a field can be editable only if the specialty type is *none* or *text*.
+The caveat is a field can be editable only if the display type is *none* or *text*.

 ## field.isRequired